awilliams/EmEmChat/README.md

-# rouchater #
+# rouchatter #
 A websocket server written in Ruby using eventmachine and client-side application.
 The server runs on a router using OpenWrt.
-Router + Chat = rouchater
+Router + Chat = rouchatter